ohueter/aws-ecs-task-definition-set-container-name/README.md

 ## License Summary

 This code is made available under the MIT license.

-## Security Disclosures

-If you would like to report a potential security issue in this project, please do not create a GitHub issue.
-Instead, please follow the instructions [here](https://aws.amazon.com/security/vulnerability-reporting/) or [email AWS security directly](mailto:aws-security@amazon.com).
+It has been forked from https://github.com/aws-actions/amazon-ecs-render-task-definition/.